WICG/webpackage/js/sign/README.md

 ## Release Notes

+### v0.2.5

+- Add support for dumping bundle IDs from public keys (used to be private-only).
+  Note that --private-key is hence renamed to --key.

 ### v0.2.3

 - Add support for obtaining bundleID from a .swbn file.

 ### v0.2.2

 - BREAKING CHANGE: Removed support for v1 integrity block format.

 ### v0.2.1